cubiclesoft/cloud-storage-server-ext-scripts/README.md

 The first line specifies that it is the first of three tasks.
 The rest of the line after the part in brackets becomes the task title/name.
 The second line specifies a '%' sign before the closing bracket, which means that line is a subtask of the main task.
 The title/name for a subtask is usually something like "Processing...".

 The title/name portion of a task/subtask is made available to via /scripts/v1/status API, which could be used, for example, to track progress in a web application.
 Be sure to avoid exposing internal details of the server to the /scripts API.
 All other lines of output are ignored by the /scripts extension, which allows most debugging information to be left in just in case the process needs to be run manually to diagnose some issue.

+Processes can be queued to launch in the future at a specified time.
+Queued processes that have not started running can be cancelled with the /scripts/v1/cancel API.

 Localhost Performance
 ---------------------